CrackTheCode016/intro-to-rust-workshop/README.md

 It is also catered to a Substrate-style version of development, in which types are used as the bounds for configuring various traits.
 The goal is to expose the students to a generic-style API, although this isn't compressive, it serves as an intro to some of these concepts.

+## Project Structure

+This project is a workspace, primarily so that we can explain what one is.
+It doesn't use it in any meaningful way yet, but it's a place to keep all of our crates.

+- `scratchpad` - where you will do the majority of your work
+- `factory` - an implemented version of what is covered in the workshop

-## Context: The Factory
+## Story: The Factory

 For this workshop, we will go launch a **Factory**.
 This factory has the following flow:

 - We want to process a raw material to a product (`Product`).
 - The processes, in which our products go on to be processed
 - Each `Process` also has a configuration, in which we utilize traits
-- Lastly, once the `Product` passes its specific belt process, it is saved as a completed item in our "storage" (a `HashMap`, in our case).
+- Lastly, once the `Product` passes its specific process, it is saved as a completed item in our "storage" (a `HashMap`, in our case).

+A completed version of this is located within `factory`, which one could theoritcally turn into a library then use in `scratchpad` (it would be good practice).

 ### Analogies to draw